 Before removing your old computer hard drive, make sure the computer is unplugged and that its battery has been removed!
 Otherwise, you could shock yourself and potentially ruin the hard drive.

 Every computer has a different configuration, so I recommend you consult your computer’s operating manual, a computer repair discussion board, or a YouTube video for detailed instructions on finding your computer’s hard drive and how to safely remove it.

 Using a USB cord (one may have been shipped with your hard drive case), connect the hard drive to your computer.

 If you are using a PC, you can access your recycled hard drive by clicking on your Start button on the lower left side of your screen and then clicking on Computer or My Computer.
 You should find the recycled hard drive listed as Hard Disk Drives.
 Be sure you recognize which name is attributed to the recycled hard drive (such as OS F).

 Click on the drive in the Computer (or My Computer) window, then start looking for the files you want.
 You will likely need to look for the Users file, then click on your name (or Public, Family Account, or another name under which you stored the data you want to retrieve).

 You can also save files on your computer to your external hard drive by right clicking on its desktop icon, choosing Send To, and selecting your external hard drive as the destination.
 Or, you can click on Save As in the document and choose the recycled hard drive.

-*I am not a professional computer repair technician; I wrote this post from my own experience and knowledge; no warranties are expressed or implied.
-Should you have any doubts about your ability to safely remove and recycle your computer hard drive, you should consult the help of a trained computer technician.
+*I am not a professional computer repair technician.
+I wrote this based on my own experience and knowledge.
+Should you have any doubts about your ability to safely remove and recycle a hard drive, please consult a trained computer tech.